My love of boutique hotels is no secret. It’s an integral part of my travel experience, and is more than just a ‘place to stay.’

 The lobby/lounge area is stylish enough to admire, but not stiff and museum-like, that you can’t relax.

 Harmony Hotel is exactly as the name suggests: its tranquil environment is a welcome from the buzzing activity outside its double doors.

 The sleek decor extends to the bedroom and bathroom.
-It’s individual in design, and just the type of place you want to come back to after a full day of exploring.
+It’s individual in design, and just the type of place you want to come back to after a long day.

-There’s also a complimentary happy hour for guests every day.
+Harmony Hotel also offers its guests a complimentary happy hour every day.
 Other perks for guests include free use of the PC and internet in the lobby, and free WiFi throughout the hotel.

 Address: 6 Yoel Moshe Salomon Street, Jerusalem